jack-king1/Tickety/README.md

 Tickety is an ECommerce website that sells business customers a solution to displaying products.
 For example a bakery display.

+## How To Access Tickety?
+Just visit the live URL: https://ticketyapp.netlify.app/

 ## Technologies
 1. React
 2. Bootstrap